kaisalmen/WWOBJLoader/README.md

 - **2016-12-02**: WWOBJLoader no longer requires MTTLoader
 - **2016-12-02**: Split OBJLoader2 into multiple files: Extracted OBJParser.js and OBJMeshCreator.js
 - **2016-12-02**: WWOBJLoader is independent of three.js.
 It only requires OBJParser.js
+- **2016-12-04**: OBJParser.js: Bugfix: group definition (g name) in OBJ filedid not lead to new object creation

 Next on my agenda:
 - **Ongoing** Work on Life-cycle of WWOBJLoader and FrontEnd (eventually find a better name)